MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 1. A Power Platform environment with Microsoft Dataverse database
     - For information about how to create environment, see: [Create and manage environments in the Power Platform admin center](power-platform/admin/create-environment.md)
-    - For information about how to add database to environment, see [](/power-platform/admin/create-database.md)
+    - For information about how to add database to environment, see [Add a Microsoft Dataverse database](/power-platform/admin/create-database.md)
 1. Access to [Power Automate](https://powerautomate.microsoft.com/)
 1. [Power Automate Desktop](/ui-flows/desktop/introduction.md)

-## See also